Kingcom/armips/Readme.md

 ## 1.1 Usage

 The assembler is called from the command line.
-There is both an x86 and an x86-64 version.
-Depending on the version, the usage is as follows:
+The usage is as follows:

 ```
 armips code.asm [optional parameters]
-armips64 code.asm [optional parameters]
 ```

 `code.asm` is the main file of your assembly code, which can open and include other files.